When to transition to owning ETFs and stocks

 You need to decide what’s right for you.

-If your portfolio value is over $25,000 or your household assets are approaching $50,000, it might be time to start researching some great ETFs and/or some dividend paying stocks to own instead of your mutual funds.
+If your portfolio value is over $10,000 and better still closer to $25,000 it might be time to start researching some great ETFs and/or some dividend paying stocks to own instead of your mutual funds.
 ETFs can be excellent products for index investors who want market-returns or those investors seeking to keep their portfolios simple and easy to maintain over time.
 Owning individual stocks, especially those that pay regular dividends, is also a wealth-building strategy but one must be more careful with this strategy over indexing.
 There are never guarantees in owning any one company no matter how long it has paid dividends.

 Got a question for My Own Advisor?
 Email me via my About & Contact page.